0x62797465/ctf-writeups/re/936A7A7607512B21468128816B800A12E044D9DC83566DC81123303C5CD09C3B/README.md

 }
 ```
 The output is… drumroll please… "ABCDEFGH"
-Thanks for reading my overexplained solution to this very simple crackme :D
+Thanks for reading my over explained solution to this very simple crackme :D